Bob Pettit: Milwaukee / St. Louis Hawks (1954–1965)

-Personal life
+Personal life and death

 Pettit worked in the banking industry in Baton Rouge and Metairie for 23 years before entering financial consulting in 1988.
 In 2006, he retired from Equitas Capital Investors, a financial consulting company that he co-founded.

-He was married to his wife Carole, who died in 2010, and has three children and 10 grandchildren.
+He was married to his wife Carole, who died in 2010, and had three children and 10 grandchildren.

+Bob Pettit died on September 23, 2026, at the age of 93.
+His alma mater LSU announced his death a day later.